masogit/am-browser-doc/docs/features/viewer.md

 4. Group by filter menu
     - Aggregation - Display aggregation details, users can know which AM table is the view root.
 Aggregation type: count or sum.
-    - Order by - Display the default sequence.
+    - Order by - Display with the default sequence.
     - Query aggregation - You can click one field, query the aggregation data from the REST service, the result will be displayed in the Aggregation area.
 You can clear the aggregation result by clicking the field again.

 5. Topology/List mode switch button